Parent-Child Relationship Repair Therapy

 PCRR is a challenging process for parents and children as there is often high conflict between parents or the children have resistance or feel hardships in relationships.
 Family members come into therapy with different perspectives, feelings, and concerns moving forward.
 PCRR can work for parents and children who are willing to engage in the process.

 Typically health insurance does not cover the cost as the target of the service is not treating a mental health diagnosis.
 Services are self-pay and agreed upon beforehand between the co-parents.
 Most parents will pay for their own individual sessions and split the sessions that involve the children and any other fees.
-The hourly rate is $150 per session, and I do not ask for a deposit prior to beginning services.

 What is the goal or potential outcomes?